The Best Survival Axes Can Split, Chop & Defend In A Pinch

 It’s a hobby!

-And one that requires a lot of practice and a close relationship with your axe.
+And one that requires a lot of practice.

 Caring For Your Axe

-Just like any tool, an axe requires that you maintain it.
+Just like any tool, an axe requires maintenance.

 Sharpening Your Axe

-As with knives and swords, sharpening your axe’s blade is essential to its usefulness.
+As with knives and swords, sharpening the blade is essential to its usefulness.

-A dull axe blade won’t do you much good against a tree you must bring down.
+A dull axe blade isn’t much good against a tree.

-The biggest difference between whetstones for knives vs. an axe is they are puck-shaped.
+The difference between ones for knives vs. axes is the shape.

-Here is a video detailing your options to sharpen your axe blade.
+Here is a video detailing how to sharpen your axe blade.

 Replacing the Head/Handle

-Sad as it may be, this is just a fact of life and part of owning and using one.
+Sad as it may be, it’s just a fact of life.

-Check if the manufacturer offers a warranty before buying a new one, though!
+Check if the manufacturer offers a warranty before buying a new one!

 Similarly, handles don’t last forever, especially if made from wood.